dhineshp565/flye_ANI/README.md

 # flye_ANI
-Pipeline for Whole genome Assembly using Dragonfle and ANI analysis using fastANI and ANIclustermap
+Pipeline for Whole genome Assembly using Dragonflye and ANI analysis using fastANI and ANIclustermap